-The Designated Safeguarding Lead should ensure the school or college's policies are known understood and used appropriately:
+The Designated Safeguarding Lead should ensure the school policies are known understood and used appropriately:

-- Ensure the school or colleges Child Protection Policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors and the workforce in this regard to ensure its effectiveness.
-This includes ensuring that all staff receive the policy on their induction. - Ensure the Child Protection Policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this. - Link with the Sunderland Safeguarding Children Board to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+- Ensure the school Child Protection Policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors and the workforce in this regard to ensure its effectiveness.
+This includes ensuring that all staff receive the policy on their induction. - Ensure the Child Protection Policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this. - Link with the Sunderland Safeguarding Children Board (to be replaced by the Safeguarding Partner arrangements) to make sure staff are aware of training opportunities and the latest local policies on safeguarding.